 Most people can stop getting screened after age 75.
 Talk with your doctor about what’s right for you.

 What happens during the test?

 There are different kinds of tests used to screen for colorectal cancer.
-Some tests you can do at home, such as a fecal occult blood test (FOBT).
+Some tests you can do at home, such as a fecal occult blood test.
 Other tests, such as a colonoscopy, must be done in a clinic or hospital.

 What is colorectal cancer?

-Cancer of the colon or rectum is also called colorectal cancer.
+Colorectal cancer is a term that’s used for both colon cancer and rectal cancer.
 Like other types of cancer, colorectal cancer can spread to other parts of your body.

 Am I at risk for colorectal cancer?

-People over the age of 50 are at the highest risk of developing colorectal cancer.
+People over age 50 are at higher risk of developing colorectal cancer.
 Other risk factors are:

 - Polyps (growths) inside the colon

 - Health conditions, such as Crohn’s disease, which cause chronic inflammation (ongoing irritation) of the intestines